mead-ml/mead-baseline/README.md

 ## Convolution - Max Over Time Architecture (CMOT)

-This code provides a pure Lua/Torch7 and pure Python PyTorch, Tensorflow and Keras implementations -- no preprocessing of the dataset with python, nor HDF5 is required.
+This code provides a pure Lua/Torch7 and pure Python PyTorch, TensorFlow and Keras implementations -- no preprocessing of the dataset with python, nor HDF5 is required.
 The Lua/Torch code depends on a tiny module that can load word2vec in Torch (https://github.com/dpressel/torchure) either as a model, or as an nn.LookupTable.
 It is important to note that these models can easily be implemented with other deep learning frameworks, and without much work, can also be implemented from scratch!
 Over time, this package will hopefully provide alternate implementations in other DL Frameworks and programming languages.

 When the GPU is used, the code *assumes that cudnn (>= R4) is available* and installed.
 This is because the performance gains over the 'cunn' implementation are significant (e.g., 3 minutes -> 30 seconds).